by Christopher Davis and Kevin Scally

 Traffic Split Issues

 Sometimes an A/B test may appear to not be adhering to the allocation set for the Activity.
-This is often the resort of allocation percentages being changed after the Activity has gone live.
+This is often the result of allocation percentages being changed after the Activity has gone live.
 In short, traffic allocation changes apply only to new entrants to the activity from the point in time that the adjustment was made.
 Existing members of the activity are not re-allocated based on the updated allocation percentages, as exposing users to two different variants would invalidate any statistical conclusions that could be drawn from the A/B test data.
 If an activity's reporting does not match its set allocation, this is often the culprit.
 You can read more about this behavior of Target on Experience League.

 Automated Personalization (AP) & Auto-Target (AT) Reporting